kylegentle/flaclink/README.rst

 Installation
 -------------
-flaclink is written in Go.
 To install the executable, use:

 .. code-block:: go

    go get -u https://github.com/kylegentle/flaclink

-Next, to install flaclink as a service, create the `flaclink.service` and `flaclink.timer` unit files under `/etc/systemd/system`.
+Next, to install flaclink as a service, create the ``flaclink.service`` and ``flaclink.timer`` unit files under ``/etc/systemd/system``.
 Sample units are provided in this repository for your reference; you'll need to modify them to fit your environment.

 Then, run: